Prayer For Wedding Ceremony

 We come before you today as husband and wife united in marriage.
 We ask that you bless this union and guide us through our journey together.
 Guide our hands as we offer this toast, and guide our hearts as we pledge our love to each other.
 May this day be filled with joy, laughter, love, and happiness.
 Amen

-READ: Prayer For Abusive Husband
+READ: Prayer For Men In Need

 A wedding ceremony is a very special occasion, and it deserves to be celebrated with the utmost sincerity and reverence.
 Whether you are the bride or groom, your officiant, or any other part of the wedding party, it is important that you take time during the ceremony to pray for all who are participating.
 By doing this, you will create an environment of peace and love that will be remembered long after your nuptials have concluded.
 Thank you for reading!